benroberts999/ampsci/README.md

   * Prints periodic table with electronic+nuclear info (same as --periodicTable)
 * `$ ./ampsci -c`
   * Prints some handy physical constants (same as --constants)

-Output is printed to screen.
-It's recommended to forward this to a text file.
-The input options and the ampsci version details are also printed, so that the program output contains all required info to exactly reproduce it. e.g.,

-* `$ ./ampsci input |tee -a outout`
-  * Runs ampsci using input options in file "input".
-  * Output will both be written to screen, and appended to file "output".

-* Several example input files are given in: _doc/examples/_, along with their expected output; use these to test if everything is working.
-* run `$ampsci -h` to get breif instructions for input options

-See [doc/ampsci_input.md](doc/ampsci_input.md) for full description of input format, and a detailed list of input options + descriptions.

 --------------------------------------------------------------------------------